 Lately, I started working on a hobby project (Siterelic) to test website performance, taking a screenshot, security check from multiple locations.

-Having server requirement in multiple locations means I have to consider the internal latency as a server will talk to each other to deliver the requested content from requested location.
+Having server requirements in multiple locations means I have to consider the internal latency as a server will talk to each other to deliver the requested content from the requested location.

-Google Cloud Platform (GCP) is known for low latency, and I am happy with Geek Flare performance which is hosted on GCP.
+Google Cloud Platform (GCP) is known for its low latency, and I am happy with Geekflare performance which is hosted on GCP.

-You can check the latency to GCP over the Internet by using online latency tool such as Cloud Harmony.
+You can check the latency to GCP over the Internet by using online latency tools such as Cloud Harmony.

 However, I couldn’t find any resource which gives an indication of latency between Google Cloud regions.

 So I thought to do a little test myself and here is the result.

-Google Cloud is available in the following fifteen regions.
+Google Cloud data centers are available in the following twenty-four regions.

 - Iowa, US Central

 - Oregon, US West